All Episodes

 Given a choice between a part-time or easy job paying $60,000 and a demanding stress-ridden job paying $120,000, Lederman would be wise to take the $60,000 job.

-In the tougher job, she would be contributing twice as much to the economy, but she would wouldn't be doing herself any good.
+In the tougher job, she would be contributing twice as much to the economy, but she wouldn't be doing herself any good.

-It would make more sense to take it easy and spend more time with her high school senior daughter Casey.
+It would make more sense to take it easy and spend more time with her high school senior daughter, Casey.

-How did a middle class mom wind up with a 79% marginal tax rate?
+How did a middle-class mom wind up with a 79% marginal tax rate?

-Well, at $120,000, she would pay $16.5 in federal and state taxes.
+Well, at $120,000, she would pay $16,500 in federal and state taxes.

-She would not qualify for the five year, $12,000 a year cut in her mortgage payments she's applying for.
+She would not qualify for the five-year, $12,000 a year cut in her mortgage payments she's applying for, and would be eligible for $19,000 a year less in need-based college financial aid.

-For decades there's been debate about how to help the poor without discouraging work, saving, or marriage, yet with almost no notice.
+For decades, there's been debate about how to help the poor without discouraging work, saving, or marriage, yet with almost no notice.

-Mortgage relief.
+Mortgage relief?

-Well, voters clamored for it, scholarships for less prosperous students.
+Well, voters clamored for it.

 Add up all these good intentions, though, and you get some perverse incentives.

-Work isn't the only middle class virtue that's getting punished.
+Work isn't the only middle-class virtue that's getting punished.

 The system penalizes savings, too, not just through taxes, but also through programs that reward debtors.